‘My heart and body shake’: Afghan women defy Taliban

 “These women… had to create something from scratch,” says Heather Barr of Human Rights Watch.

-“There are a lot of very experienced women activists who have been working in Afghanistan for many years… but almost all of them left after August 15.”
+“There are a lot of very experienced women activists who have been working in Afghanistan for many years… but almost all of them left after August 15,” she adds.

 “(The Taliban) don’t tolerate dissent.
 They have beaten other protesters, they have beaten journalists who cover the protests, very brutally.
-They’ve gone and looked for protesters and protest organisers afterwards,” she adds.
+They’ve gone and looked for protesters and protest organisers afterwards.”

 Barr believes it is “almost certain” those involved with this new resistance will experience harm.

-A separate, smaller woman’s group is now trying to focus on protest that avoids direct confrontation with the Taliban.
+A separate, smaller women’s group is now trying to focus on protest that avoids direct confrontation with the Taliban.

 “When I am out on the streets my heart and body shake,” said Wahida Amiri.